yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

   <p><b> Fig 8.
 Pyramidal Lucas-Kanade (LK) Optical Flow is an algorithm that estimates the movement of sparse feature points between frames. </b></p>
 </div>

+Here's the image analysis process on the whole video of a **moving obstacle**:

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/8855a08b-ca15-42b2-8dfc-ccd76435ac6c

+In the first few frames we have no detection but when the intensity of the flow map is more apparent, it does a pretty good job at identifying the obejct in motion in the frame.

+I also tested it on a video of the drone flying towards the tree (**static obstacle**) using the Dense Lucas-Kanade and Farneback method.
+We have a lot of instance whereby the ground is being detected and this is because the ground being closer to the camera has a higher speed hence, higher intentisy.
+These are counted as false positives.

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/51c76939-5afc-4cb2-8e0a-017b4d5c2fc3

+But when the drone approaches the tree, we successfully detect the obstacle and can draw a bounding box to it.
+Although, in a real-case scenario, we might want to detect the obstacle earlier.
+I believe this method, though computationally expensive, is a good system to track moving obstacles and not static ones.